jrs-coding-school/jrs-pre-work-workshop/js-ES6/index.md

   ```
   //////////////////
-  // Sample 1 - squaring a number
+  // Sample 1 - squaring a number.
   //////////////////

   // Before...